mregtej/RandomUsers/README.md

     * TODO Database unit testing still missing

 ## TODO goals not yet implemented
- - Add a button or any similar infinite scroll mechanism to retrieve more users and add them to your current users list.
+ - Add a search-box (live-search box) to filter users by name, email or phone number.
  - Add a button to each cell or a similar interaction to delete users.
 If you press that button your user will not be shown anymore in your user list.
 Even if the user is part of a new server side response.